FILM IN FOCUS No. 10:

 I also had a personal connection to CITIZEN KANE, though it was indirect.
 This is where I resided for a few years...

 In the "News On The March" newsreel at the beginning of the film, they show various shots of large estates and castles and one of them was where I was then going to school at Eastern Military Academy.
 It was originally OHEKA Castle and had been built in 1919 by a successful multi-millionaire banker, Otto Hermann Kahn, who could have been a model for Charles Foster Kane.
-Otto Kahn was also fond of opera and was known for being sometimes flamboyant, inviting showgirls and drunks to his lavish OHEKA gatherings in the 1920s, while his wife stayed at home in their New York townhouse.
-His wife called these parties Kahn's "private zoo."
+Otto Kahn was also fond of opera and was known for being sometimes flamboyant, inviting showgirls and hangers-on to his lavish OHEKA gatherings in the 1920s, while his wife stayed at home in their New York City townhouse.
+His wife called these parties his "private zoo."
 On a more serious side, Otto Kahn helped to bring opera star Enrico Caruso to the U.S. and Kahn kept the Metropolitan Opera in New York from going bankrupt.

 I originally thought the "News On The March" music was also by Herrmann but have since learned that it was made up of different source cues from the RKO library, including music by Alfred Newman, Max Steiner and Roy Webb.

-The film has been available in numerous formats: videotape, Laserdisc, DVD and now on a stunning new Blu-ray Ultimate Collector's Edition.
+The film has been available in numerous formats: videotape, Laserdisc, DVD and now on a stunning Blu-ray Ultimate Collector's Edition.

 Besides the OHEKA connection in the newsreel and the Rosebud finale, the greatest impact on me in CITIZEN KANE was from...